MicroFocus/swagger-ui/README.md

-# Microfocus Swagger UI
+# Micro Focus Swagger UI

-This project is a Microfocus branded version of the [Swagger UI](https://github.com/swagger-api/swagger-ui).
+This project is a Micro Focus branded version of the [Swagger UI](https://github.com/swagger-api/swagger-ui).

 ## Usage